 1. In an electric mixer, cream butter until light and fluffy.
 Slowly add in the confectioner’s sugar.

-2. Once incorporated, mix in 1 tsp vanilla.
+2. Once incorporated, mix in 1 teaspoon vanilla.

 3. Slowly add the whipping cream, until the frosting is the consistency you prefer.